Jitpomi/ferrisup/ferrisup/README.md

 FerrisUp is currently in active development.
 Here's the current status of various features:

 ### Fully Implemented Features
-- Core templates (minimal, library, server, data-science, edge, embedded, serverless)
+- Core component types (minimal, library, server, data-science, edge, embedded, serverless)
 - Basic project creation with the `new` command
-- Template listing with the `list` command
+- Component type listing with the `list` command
-- Template preview with the `preview` command
+- Component preview with the `preview` command
 - Transform command for converting projects to workspaces and adding components
 - Unused features detection